wired-maya/cinema_skylight_engine/design_notes.md

 #### Render Loop

 The engine has a dedicated render loop and a closure you can set to be run during the render loop, allowing to either replace the render loop entirely or just have something be calculated each frame.

-#### Logging

-Logging should be able to changed based on the level of logging desired.
-This extends to OpenGL logging and errors, as well as debug for the general engine.
-Logging should default to minimum level when building for release and maximum level when building for debug.
-A basic 3 levels could be the following:

-- Level 1: Only severe errors
-- Level 2: Errors and warnings
-- Level 3: Errors, warnings, and debug statements

 ### Asset Loading